 - Tax Advantages: Contributions are tax-deductible for the business, reducing taxable income.
 Additionally, the funds grow tax-deferred, which can benefit employees' long-term savings.

-- High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $66,000 for 2024, making it a advantageous option for employee benefits.
+- High Contribution Limits: Employers can contribute up to the lesser of one-fourth of an employee’s compensation or $sixty-six thousand dollars for this year, making it a beneficial option for employee benefits.

 Setting Up a Profit Sharing Plan